Build a WSL Container Image

-Once the build host has the appx installed, the
+Once the build host has the appx command installed, the

 <type image="appx" metadata_path="/meta/data"/>